stat74/be_exam_wt/README.md

 ## Assumptions
 1. Did not print out json result if no input lines were present or no lines validly parsed
 1. Included an example JUnit.
 Would cover all code in a production system, but would need more hours.
+1. Would ask the product owner about the input story.
+It implies files with already seen names aren't processed, but the output requirement says a file collison overwrites.

 ## Instructions
 1. Fork this repo.